 Wait, Where Exactly is Emilia Romagna?

 Before we talk about food (and oh will we talk about food!), let’s orient ourselves.
-Emilia Romagna is a region in northern Italy that stretches from a little bit southeast of Milan all the way to the coast of the Adriatic Sea.
+Emilia Romagna is a region in northern Italy that stretches from a little bit southeast of Milan to the coast of the Adriatic Sea.

 In addition to its gastronomy, the region is known for its cars (Ferrari and Ducati are here, among others), Medieval city centers, and beach resorts.